Wawrzyniec-Nowak/valhalla-cache/README.md

 # valhalla-cache
 ## About
 This is a custom library which enables caching methods' calls.
-In a current version it is highly coupled with the Spring 4 framework.
+In a current version it is tightly coupled with the Spring 4 framework.

 ## How to configure valhalla-cache
 In order to use **valhalla-cache** library must be installed in a local maven repository.
 Then it can be included in pom as a maven dependency